lyz-code/blue-book/docs/linux/zfs.md

 mount -t nfs hostname.example.com:/srv /mnt
 ```

+To permanently mount it you need to add it to your `/etc/fstab`, check [this section for more details](linux_snippets.md#configure-fstab-to-mount-nfs).

 # Backup

 Please remember that [RAID is not a backup](https://serverfault.com/questions/2888/why-is-raid-not-a-backup), it guards against one kind of hardware failure.
 There's lots of failure modes that it doesn't guard against though: